-Join this adventurous horse riding holiday for advanced riders with Island View Riding Stables to experience an amazing equestrian adventure!
-In this holiday, you can explore the rugged coastline and the wild countryside at the foot of Benbulben Mountain on horseback riding.
-You will get fantastic horse riding sessions with a qualified guide to explore the North Sligo Wild Atlantic Way on horseback.
-Come and experience an amazing riding adventure here!
+Join this adventurous horse riding holiday for advanced riders with Island View Riding Stables and experience an amazing equestrian adventure!
+On this holiday, you can explore the rugged coastline and the wild countryside at the foot of Benbulben Mountain on horseback.
+You will get fantastic riding with a qualified guide while exploring the North Sligo Wild Atlantic Way on horseback.
+Come and experience an amazing riding adventure!

 Situated right beside Mullaghmore Harbour, the traditional family-run Pier Head Hotel will take you to enjoy a fantastic view of Donegal Bay.
 The Pier Head Hotel is now a modern three-star hotel that is complete with 40 en-suite rooms, glass elevator, restaurant, two bars, a leisure center, swimming pool, seaweed bath, and beauty salon.
 Here, scenic walks, beach, and water sports facilities will be right beside you.

-After getting to know your horse with a riding lesson and a two to three hours of hack on Sunday (the first day of riding), you will ride four to six hours on every next day.
+After getting to know your horse with a riding lesson and a two to three-hour hack on Tuesday (the first day of riding), you will ride four to six hours on each of the following days.
 You will explore sandy beaches, a tidal lagoon, the private O'Connor's Island, and the rocky coastline of Mullaghmore Headland.
-The Gleniff Horseshoe mountain ride and the rural trails at the foot of Benbulbin Mountain will invite you for a hack through the typical west of Ireland countryside.
-Furthermore, you will have a picnic or a pub lunch on the stopovers during your day ride.
+The Gleniff Horseshoe mountain ride and the rural trails at the foot of Benbulbin Mountain will invite you for a ride through the typical west of Ireland countryside.
+Furthermore, you will have a picnic or a pub lunch on the stopovers during your daily rides.

-Today will be an opportunity for Island View Riding Stables to assess you on how to get on with the horse they have picked for you before lunch.
+Today will be an opportunity for Island View Riding Stables to assess you on how you get on with the horse they have picked for you before lunch.
 After lunch at the stables, you will go for a three-hour beach and bog ride.
-The ride will combine coastal and the rural experience which is seashore and country life.
+The ride will combine a coastal and rural experience.
 The first part of your ride will take you along sandy Trawalua Beach, then you will follow quiet laneways and century-old bog tracks at the foot of rugged Benbulbin Mountain.
 This ride will also offer experienced riders an extra opportunity for a canter on the moorlands loop.

-This trek could be any riders dream where you can discover the unspoiled and expansive beaches on horseback.
-You will feel the thrill of crossing an Atlantic channel to Dernish Island.
+This trek is any rider's dream, where you can discover the unspoiled and expansive beaches on horseback.
+You will feel the thrill of crossing the Atlantic channel to Dernish Island.
 Your horse can enjoy the salty island grass while you relax, have a snack, and explore the sites of ancient farm life on the island.
-Your picnic site will be at the ruined homestead of O’Connor family on the O'Connor's Island where a group of young horses and the dry stock cattle herd roams the islands.
+Your picnic site will be at the ruined homestead of the O’Connor family on O'Connor's Island where a group of young horses and the dry stock cattle herd roams the islands.

 Only a few miles inland from the coast, you will ride in the barren Gleniff Horseshoe valley which is nestled beneath Benwiskin Mountain.
 The valley is steeped in history and legend.
 Set in a spectacular cliff face is Diarmuid and Grainne’s Cave, legend has it that this was the lovers’ hiding place on their flight from Fionn Mac Cumhaill.
 Barium Meal had been mined in the Dartry Mountains until the middle of the 20th-century.
 You will have your break and picnic snack at the old barites mill site before you return home along quiet country laneways.
 The ride will offer you breathtaking views of the 10 townlands and the Atlantic Ocean.